By Jason Wasserman MD PhD FRCPC

 Tumour regression is the gradual disappearance of tumour cells from an area where tumour cells were previously found.
 The tumour cells are often replaced by immune cells or scar tissue called fibrosis.
 Tumour regression is believed to be caused by immune cells that attack and kill the tumour cells.
 Invasive melanoma can show partial or complete tumour regression.

-A non-sentinel lymph node is located after the sentinel lymph node.
-Cancer cells usually spread to these lymph nodes after passing through the sentinel lymph node.
+Non-sentinel lymph nodes: Non-sentinel lymph nodes are the lymph nodes located after the sentinel lymph node.
+Cancer cells typically spread to these lymph nodes only after passing through the sentinel lymph node.

 In pathology, a margin is the edge of a tissue cut when removing a tumour from the body.
 The margins described in a pathology report are very important because they tell you if the entire tumour was removed or if some of the tumour was left behind.
 The margin status will determine what (if any) additional treatment you may require.